 PPL’s Efficient Equipment Rebate Program

 This program includes an incentive for PPL customers who have, or will, replace existing equipment with qualifying energy efficient equipment on or after July 1, 2009.
 Note: this program requires a detailed listing of all existing fixtures and controls prior to replacing them.

 Allegheny Power’s Commercial Lighting Efficiency Program

-This program provides rebates for business who install qualifying energy-efficient lighting fixtures through the second quarter of 2013.
+This program by Allegheny Power provides rebates for business who install qualifying energy-efficient lighting fixtures through the second quarter of 2013.